-In Part 2 of the form, you should choose Reason 2, Reason 3, and any other reasons that describe your situation.
+In Part 2 of the Form T2: Application about Tenant Rights, you should choose Reason 2, Reason 3, and any other reasons that describe your situation.

 There is a large box for you to explain more about what happened.
 You can add extra pages if this is not enough room.
 Give dates and as much other detail as you can about the problem, for example:

 - what is stopping you from getting into your place

 - when this happened and who did it

 - whether you contacted your landlord about the problem and what they said